Liberal Arts and Sciences with Advisement Area in Human Nutrition and Food

 - The remainder of the required credit hours must be made up of approved electives.
 If you plan to prepare for transfer into a specific subject area or degree program at a four-year college or university, you should consult with your advisor regarding your course selection.

-* If this competency has been met before entering the program, the student must select at least 6 credit hours in other higher Mathematics courses approved by their advisor.
+** The number of Mathematics courses and the level at which the student begins the Mathematics sequence will depend upon the student's mathematics background.
+However, for transfer into any institutions certified by the American Dietetic Association, the student must complete MAT 271 Calculus I. If this competency has been met before entering the program, the student must select at least 6 credit hours in other higher Mathematics courses approved by their advisor.

 For you to successfully complete the A.S.
 Liberal Arts and Sciences degree and transfer to an upper-division institution with full junior status in Mathematics or the Sciences, you may be required to start at FLCC in the Pre-Calculus or Calculus level of Mathematics.
 High School students are encouraged to contact their guidance office and make use of the Mathematics Alert Program to become more familiar with the requirements in Mathematics to pursue specific college degrees.
 If you lack sufficient Mathematics and Science preparation, you may receive instruction at FLCC, but it may take more than two years to complete this degree.